Everyone has an inner child. It’s the part of us that retains our innocence, creativity, and sense of wonder. But how often do you let yours run free?

 However, the stresses of life mean we find ourselves disconnected from this small soul inside us as we grow into adults.
 We forget the small things that once gave us so much joy and focus more on all the things that overwhelm us.

 While I am focusing on the happy side of the inner child in this post, it is worth noting that our inner children may also carry the hurt and trauma of our past.

 When to say yes to your inner child

 Sometimes, saying yes to your inner child isn't the best idea.
 For instance, in the middle of a business meeting or when you are trying to pay your monthly bills.
 At those times, you could say to yourself, "Let me just finish this, and then I will do something to ease my tension."

 For instance, if you still need to appease your inner child after the business meeting, you could treat yourself to a hot chocolate or some sweets.
 After paying bills, you could watch a cartoon, look at photos of cute animals, or listen to a few of your favourite childhood songs on YouTube.

 How to connect with your inner child

 There are so many ways to connect with your inner child.
 You could try writing a letter (it can be helpful to write letters both to and from your inner child).
-Or experiment with other activities, like playing with play dough or sand, re-reading a favorite childhood book, or watching a favorite film from your youth.
+Or experiment with other activities, like playing with play dough or sand, re-reading a favourite childhood book, or watching a favourite film from your youth.

 The endless opportunities allow you to do all those things you used to love.
 It can also link to new hobbies.
 For instance, if you loved roller skating when you were younger, why not take it up again?
 It could even lead to finding new friends!